NorthChild/PHP_Rock-Paper-Scissors_with-user-validation/README.md

 not meant for small screens.

-still need to fix the test part
+still need to fix the test part at the end of the game.php script